 Except as otherwise required by the Family and Medical Leave Act (FMLA), employers must enter the leave/life event through the ERM application.
 To submit via ERM, see the Member Management User Manual.
 The employer must accept pension liability for creditable leaves of absence.
 Typically, paid leaves are considered creditable.
 During a qualifying paid leave of absence, both employer and employee contributions must be made and creditable service will be granted to the extent permitted by law.

 Workers’ compensation leaves are always creditable.
 Service credit is granted for the full extent of the leave.

 Family and Medical Leave Act (FMLA)

 Under Indiana Code, IC 5-10.3-7-6, an employee may receive credit for up to 12 weeks of leave (paid or unpaid) taken during a calendar year under the Family Medical Leave Act (29 USC 2601, et. seq.).
-However this leave is creditable only for the purposes of determining eligibility and not for calculating benefits.
+Generally, service credit granted for this leave is used only for the purposes of determining eligibility and not for calculating benefits.

 An employee is entitled to up to one year of service credit for Adoption Leave (paid or unpaid).

 Indiana Code IC 5-10.3-7-4.5 provides for the purchase of out-of-state service credit with the Public Employees’ Retirement Fund.